Resilience is in Vogue

 2. Green roofs aren’t always a good use of limited space.

-- They are quite heavy, adding significant dead and live loads to a structure.
+- Weight: They are quite heavy, adding significant dead and live loads to a structure.

-- Space isn’t available for other loud and bulky mechanical systems.
+- Large Space: Space isn’t available for other loud and bulky mechanical systems.
 Recent pushes have been to elevate mechanical systems to avoid flooding.

-- They are very expensive, and usually get value engineered out pretty quickly.
+- Expensive: They are very expensive, and usually get value engineered out pretty quickly.

 Decentralizing Stormwater Management